 Show your support for Nestlé workers.
 Let’s make this a fun-packed day.
 Bring your noise makers, banners and flags.

 Education Question Time

 Hold #GE2017 candidates to account!
 Calderdale NUT is organising the following Education Question Time events in the Halifax and the Calder Valley constituencies so that voters can quiz general election candidates on education issues:

 Tickets for either event should be booked in advance via https://www.ticketsource.co.uk/calderdalenut and are limited to 2 tickets per person.

 Calderdale has had little in the way of celebrations of May Day, International Workers' Day, for several years.
-In 2017, Calderdale Trades Council is changing this with a programme of films, speeches, discussion and music and a local Labour Movement History Walk.
+In 2017, Calderdale Trades Council changed this with a programme of films, speeches, discussion and music and a local Labour Movement History Walk.